geostanley/AFM---Kymographs---Autocorrelation---DriftCorrection/README.md

 The results from kymographs recorded at the same scan speed can be loaded into **Average_kymographs_heatmaps.m** to render averaged results.

+These scripts were used to for the analysis of stochastically fluctuating intrinsically disordered proteins inside native and synthetic nuclear pore complexes, for a study on nucleocytoplasmic transport.
+The results from this analysis can be found here: https://pubs.acs.org/doi/full/10.1021/acsnano.9b02424

 ## Authors

 George J Stanley